petersohn/home_automation/README.md

 so that there is no need to set each of them manually every time a new shell is started.

-Additionally, the following is used by the server test:
+Additionally, the following is used by the server at runtime:
-* `TEST_SERVER_ADDRESS`: The address (host:port) used for connecting to the web server.
-It is optional and defaults to `127.0.0.1:8080`.
+* `HOME_DJANGO_CONFIG_FILE`: The config file for Django that contains database connection information.
+It is optional if the default server connection settings work.
+See [Setting up the database server](#setting-up-the-database-server) for more details.

 ### Variables in configuration files

 Some configuration variables are built into the code.
-The directories `device/src/config` and `server/lib/config` contains template files that are are converted to real C++/Python source files by tup using these variables.
+The directory `device/src/config` contains template files that are are converted to real C++ source files by tup using these variables.

 These variables are stored in one or more JSON files.
 These files should contain an object whose keys are the configuration variable names and the